 Simple white subway tiles continued from the kitchen into the bathroom.

 Mel's studio is a sweet light-filled room at the end of the hall with a view of her growing garden below.
+She sells her beautiful metal wall hangings in her online shop, Post Alchemy.

 In addition to their two cats, Cali and Marty-Pants, the neighbor's cat is a regular visitor seen here.